There's no doubt Kajabi was the OG of course platforms. A decade ago.

 Here's what it does best:

-- Teach a pre-recorded course.
-Asynchronous courses have been Kajabi's bread and butter.
-The LMS is solid with lots of options: drip course material, add photos and videos, and include polls and questions.
+- Pre-recorded course.
+Build-it-and-leave-it courses (AKA asynchronous courses) have been Kajabi's bread and butter.
+The LMS works well; it drips material, adds photos and videos, plus questions.

 - Market with funnels.
-Choose from pre-made funnels that can run sales and promotions, integrated email with tags to target specific customers, and up- and down-sells.
+Pre-made funnels to run sales and promotions, email with customer tags, and up- and down-sells.

 - Build a course website.
-Lots of templates to choose from, drag-and-drop customization, and an AI course builder.
+Lots of templates, drag-and-drop customization, and AI course material.

 - Sell memberships and subscriptions, charge a one-time fee, or bundle your digital products for sale in multiple currencies.